MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-apply-payments-auto-reconcile-bank-accounts.md

 ms.service: dynamics-365-business-central
 ---

-# Apply payments automatically and reconciling bank accounts
+# <a name="apply-payments-automatically-and-reconciling-bank-accounts"></a>Apply payments automatically and reconciling bank accounts
 You must regularly reconcile your bank, receivables, and payables accounts by applying payments recorded in the bank to their related open (unpaid) invoices and credit memos or other open entries in [!INCLUDE[prod_short](includes/prod_short.md)].

 You can perform this task on the **Payment Reconciliation Journal** page, for example, by importing a bank statement file or feed to quickly register the payments.
 Payments are applied to open customer or vendor ledger entries based on matches between payment text and entry information.
 You can review and change automatic applications before you post the journal.
 You can choose to close any open bank account ledger entries related to the applied ledger entries when you post the journal.
 The bank account is automatically reconciled when all payments are applied.